-Johnson & Johnson raising takeover offer for Actelionl: source
+Johnson & Johnson raising takeover offer for Actelion: source

-LONDON/ZURICH U.S. healthcare company Johnson & Johnson (JNJ.N) is raising its offer for Swiss biotech group Actelion (ATLN.S) in an attempt to win it over for a takeover, a source familiar with the situation said on Tuesday.
+LONDON U.S. healthcare company Johnson & Johnson is raising its offer for Swiss biotech group Actelion in an attempt to win it over for a buyout, a source familiar with the situation said on Tuesday.

-Actelion shares rose more than 9 percent to a record 211.10 Swiss francs, rebounding from negative territory.
+Actelion shares closed up 10 percent at 209 Swiss francs, rebounding from negative territory.

-The source said Johnson & Johnson increased its offer amid reluctance by the Swiss biotechnology company.
+The source said Johnson & Johnson increased its offer amid reluctance by the Swiss biotechnology company to give up its independence.

-Differences between how the world's biggest maker of healthcare products and Actelion view a transaction have emerged, with Actelion seeking a new, major shareholder in a merged entity and Johnson & Johnson favoring a standard deal in which it would own all of the Swiss company, the source said.
+An acquisition of the Swiss company would boosts J&J's drug pipeline and diversify its prospects.
+J&J's biggest product, the arthritis drug Remicade, faces cheaper competition from Pfizer Inc PFE.N.

+Bloomberg News reported that Actelion had rejected an offer of 246 francs per share, which would have valued a potential deal at 25.5 billion Swiss francs ($25.15 billion).

 Actelion was not immediately available for comment.
 A spokesman for Johnson & Johnson declined comment.